15 Expats Talk about Health Insurance and Healthcare in Sudan

 We asked expats in Sudan if they have access to public healthcare in Sudan.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the healthcare system in Sudan.
 The country has seen a shortage of medical supplies, including masks, gloves, and other protective equipment, as well as a lack of testing kits.
 This has made it difficult for healthcare workers to provide adequate care to those in need.
 Additionally, the pandemic has caused a strain on the already limited resources of the healthcare system, leading to overcrowding in hospitals and clinics.
 This has resulted in long wait times for patients seeking medical attention, as well as a lack of access to specialized care.
-The government has taken steps to address these issues, such as providing additional funding for healthcare facilities and increasing the number of medical personnel, but the challenges remain," remarked one expat living in Sudan.
+The government has taken steps to address these issues, such as providing additional funding for healthcare facilities and increasing the number of medical personnel, but the challenges remain," said one expat.

 What advice do you have for expats having a baby in Sudan?